-Parents ask, What should my 19-month-old be doing?
-Here are some milestones your 19-month-old may have hit or may be working on:
+A lot of parents ask, “What should my 19-month-old be doing?”
+Here are some 19-month-old milestones they may have hit or are working on:

-• Walking.
+- Walking.
 Your toddler can probably run, climb and bend over to pick up a toy from a standing position.

-• Potty Training.
+- Potty Training.
 Keep talking up the potty and read a few board books (see our favorite ones here) about potty training to psych up your 19-month-old for this upcoming milestone.

 Your 19-month-old may be exhibiting some challenging and encouraging behaviors.
 Tap below for advice on dealing with: